-Ocean Spray is a global agricultural cooperative owned by more than 700 farmer families.
-With manufacturing facilities across the United States, Canada, and Chile, Ocean Spray produces juice, sweetened dried cranberries, and other cranberry-based products distributed worldwide.
+Ocean Spray is a global agricultural cooperative owned by roughly 700 family farmers.
+With manufacturing locations in the United States, Canada, and Chile, Ocean Spray produces beverages, sweetened dried cranberries, and other cranberry-based products distributed worldwide.

-As part of a strategic initiative to strengthen its manufacturing workforce, Ocean Spray launched a digital transformation effort to modernize frontline training, standardize operational processes, and preserve critical institutional knowledge.
-The initiative positioned Dozuki at the center of workforce development across both food and beverage manufacturing networks.
+As part of a strategic initiative to strengthen its manufacturing workforce, Ocean Spray launched an effort to modernize frontline training, standardize operational processes, and preserve institutional knowledge.
+The initiative positioned Dozuki as a partner to help improve training across the company’s food and beverage manufacturing networks.

 Ocean Spray set out to digitize and standardize training across all manufacturing sites while preserving the expertise of its experienced workforce.
 The objective was to create a unified system that could deliver structured onboarding, enable audit-ready documentation, and provide real-time visibility into workforce skill development.